-$$\bigcirc$$ - 2 pcs - Flat washer M8
+- 2 pcs - Flat washer M8

 Fit the log support to the cross bunk.
+Note the possiblity of hanging away the log support on the spacer sleeves on the cross bunk (to the left in the illustration).
 Then, repeat the assembly on the other cross bunk.